BrandonCorey/LS_171/study_guide.md

   - flags: `SYN`, `ACK`, are used to establish a connection between the sender and reciever

 ### Have an understanding of threeway handshake and its purpose ###
-For two services to establish a connection
+The purpose of the handshake it to establish connection between sender and reciever and guarentee that they are ready to begin transmitting data
 - Sender sends a segment with a `SYN` flag (the value flippped to 1)
 - Reciever recieves segment with `SYN`, responds with a segment with `SYN` and `ACK` (both flipped to 1)
 - Reciever recieves `ACK` segment, connection is established